 Statistically, the chance of success for startups is slim.
 Experts, however, indicate that the chances of failure taper off after 10 years.
 The older a company the better its chances of continuing further.
 Or people tend to think so.
 On the contrary, statistics reveal that a company’s success has little correlation with age or experience.
 In fact, only 12% remain from the Fortune 500 firms between 1955 vs 2016.
 Digital transformation has proven to be a game changer, and companies not able to adapt their dying business model are in danger of going bankrupt and closing operations.
+This begs the question, what are the steps to recovering a dying business model?

 Historical data show that the percentages of failures do not change much.
 Startups fail 20% of the time during their first year of operation.
-Half of startups survive the first five years, and only 30% prevail after 10 years.
+Half of the startups survive the first five years, and only 30% prevail after 10 years.
 A similar trend occurs with the Fortune 500, with only 60 remaining who were on the list in both 1955 and 2017.

 Technology as a Differentiator